-Parents are expected to help children come to school clean, neat, and dressed appropriately for the ever-changing New Hampshire weather.
+Parents/Guardians are expected to help students come to school clean, neat, and dressed appropriately for the ever-changing New Hampshire weather.
+We plan to go out for recess each day.

-- Safe and appropriate footwear must be worn at all times; sneakers are a necessity for physical education.
-NH fire codes do not allow slippers at school. - Shirts/tops need to fit comfortably and be long enough to be tucked in. - Clothing may not include offensive writing or pictures, and may not include cigarettes, alcohol, drug-related, or violent logos and/or graphics. - If necessary, students may be asked to change into clothing and/or footwear that is consistent with the learning environment.
+- Safe and appropriate footwear must be worn at all times; sneakers are a necessity for physical education. - Shirts/tops need to fit comfortably and be long enough to be tucked in.

+- Clothing may not include offensive writing or pictures, and may not include cigarettes, alcohol, drug-related, or violent logos and/or graphics. - If necessary, students may be asked to change into clothing and/or footwear that is consistent with the learning environment.